[日本語][中文]

 Research interests

-In general, I am interested in quality assurance of safety-critical complex systems via formal methods.
-A typical problem setting is as follows:
+In general, I am interested in quality assurance of safety-critical complex systems, via formal methods.
+A commonly-seen problem statement is given as follows:

 given a system model \(\mathcal{M}\) and a specification \(\varphi\), show either \(\mathcal{M}\models \varphi\) or \(\mathcal{M}\not\models \varphi\).

-Various techniques can be developed to solve the problem, including (runtime) verification and testing.
+Various techniques have been developed to solve the problem, among which I'm very interested in verification, testing and monitoring.
 This is where theories and applications of software science meet: we apply theories to solve real-world problems, and these real-world concerns in return enrich the theories.

 Employment